- Medicaid enrollment up 161% since Medicaid expansion took effect

 Kentucky Medicaid enrollment

-Total Medicaid enrollment in Kentucky, including children and the elderly, stood at nearly 1.5 million as of July 2020, and expansion of Medicaid has helped to support rural hospitals that would otherwise have faced unsustainable financial prospects.
-This figure reflects growth in total Kentucky Medicaid/CHIP enrollment of 141 percent from 2013 to July 2020.
+Total Medicaid enrollment in Kentucky, including children and the elderly, stood at over 1.5 million as of November 2021, and expansion of Medicaid has helped to support rural hospitals that would otherwise have faced unsustainable financial prospects.
+This figure reflects growth in total Kentucky Medicaid/CHIP enrollment of 161% from 2013 to 2021.

-In addition, Kentucky’s uninsured rate dropped 9.2 percentage points from 2013 to 2016, reaching a low of 5.1 percent according to U.S. Census data.
+In addition, Kentucky’s uninsured rate dropped 9.2 percentage points from 2013 to 2016, reaching a low of 5.1% according to U.S. Census data.
 However, the percentage of those uninsured in Kentucky ticked up over several years and then jumped significantly in 2020 as the Covid-19 pandemic spread widely.
-Specifically, Kentucky’s uninsured rate increased slightly in 2017, to 5.4 percent, and increased again in 2018, to 5.6 percent.
-By May 2020, the uninsured rate in Kentucky jumped to 10 percent (see Table 3 of the linked Families USA report).
+Specifically, Kentucky’s uninsured rate increased slightly in 2017, to 5.4%, and increased again in 2018, to 5.6%.
+By May 2020, the uninsured rate in Kentucky jumped to 10% (see Table 3 of the linked Families USA report).

 Kentucky Medicaid history